Amazon Stock Price Prediction for 2025: Where Will It Be in 1 Year

 Amazon as a Stock

-The share price is more than 12% higher than a year ago, much of that gain coming in Q3 2024.
-But since hitting its all-time high on Feb.
-4, the stock has plummeted -16.44%.
-Note that the $270.33 consensus price target is greater than the all-time high share price seen earlier this year.
+Since hitting its all-time high on Feb.
+4, the stock has plummeted -22.46%.
+Note that the $269.38 consensus price target is greater than the all-time high share price seen earlier this year.

 Wall Street expectations for where the stock goes in the next 52 weeks vary.
 While analysts overall anticipate healthy upside, the lowest price target indicates a decline in the share price.
-The consensus projection signals strong upside potential for the next 52 weeks.
+The consensus projection signals strong upside potential for the next 52 weeks, based on strong forward guidance for business segments like AWS and Prime Video’s ad sales, which saw enormous year-over-year increases as the platform now hosts the NFL’s Thursday Night Football programming.

 |Estimate